equalframework/equal-doc/docs/advanced/security.md

-## Permission management

-The field 'rights' of the Permission class is a binary mask (logical OR) of the rights given to the related group.
+The field 'rights' of the `Permission` class is a binary mask (logical OR) of the rights given to the related group.
 If a user belongs to several groups, the permission set will result in the most permissive combination of the rights from all its groups.

 Rights values that can be assigned are defined in the file `/eq.lib.php` :